What to do before your LSAT class starts …

 If you insist on getting a head start on the LSAT, check out Blueprint’s Logic Games and Reading Comp books.
 They’ll teach you about those sections and the methods will line up perfectly with what you learn in class.
 So while there’s no need to do anything in advance, if you want to start learning about the LSAT now, that’s where to start.

 But mainly relax.
 Studying for the LSAT will tire you out.
-Take it easy now so you’re still in good shape come June.
+Take it easy now so you’re still in good shape come your class start date.

 Search the Blog